cad-polito-it/dnn-benchmarks/README.md

 ### GTSRB Models
 Here is a list of models trained for GTSRB dataset, containing 43 classes of German Traffic signals.
-All the models are validated using the GTSRB validation set, that cointains 12640 images.
+All the models are validated using the GTSRB validation set that contains 12640 images.

 |    Model    | PyTorch TOP-1 Accuracy | Keras TOP-1 Accuracy |
 | :---------: | :--------------------: | :------------------: |